E. P. Taylor

-Edward Plunket Taylor, CMG (January 29, 1901 – May 14, 1989) was a Canadian business tycoon, investor and philanthropist.
+Edward Plunket Taylor, CMG (January 29, 1901 – May 14, 1989), was a Canadian business tycoon, investor, and philanthropist.
 He was a famous breeder of Thoroughbred race horses, and a major force behind the evolution of the Canadian horse-racing industry.
-Known to his friends as "Eddie", he is all but universally recorded as "E. P. Taylor".
+Known to his friends as "Eddie," he is all but universally recorded as "E. P. Taylor".

 Early years

 Taylor was the first child of Plunket Bourchier Taylor and Florence Magee Taylor.
 Taylor attended Ashbury College and Ottawa Collegiate.
 During World War I, his father enlisted and the family moved to London, England.
 After Taylor attempted several times to join the British Army, his father sent him back to Ottawa to live with his grandfather Charles Magee, a wealthy Ottawa businessman.
 The time spent with Magee had a profound influence on Taylor, who decided he wanted to be successful in business like Magee.
 In 1918, Taylor moved to Montreal to attend McGill University, having to work part-time to pay his way.
-That fall, Taylor's studies were interrupted when McGill closed during the Spanish Flu epidemic.
+That fall, Taylor's studies were interrupted when McGill closed during the Spanish flu pandemic.
 Returning the next winter, Taylor graduated in 1922 with a Bachelor of Science degree in Mechanical Engineering.

 While studying at McGill, Taylor patented an electric toaster design that browned both sides of the bread simultaneously.
-At that time, toasters only toasted one side of the bread.
+At that time, toasters toasted only one side of the bread.
 Taylor sold the patent for a royalty of 40 cents on every toaster to the Thomas Davidson Manufacturing Co. of Montreal.
 Taylor decided during college that he did not want to pursue engineering, finding that he was more interested in business and economics.
 After graduation, Taylor returned to Ottawa, where he and Lawrie Hart operated a two-vehicle bus line between Westboro and Ottawa.
-Taylor and Hart sold the bus line after a year, and Taylor joined the investment brokerage firm of McLeod Young and Weir (now ScotiaMcLeod) that his father worked for.
+Taylor and Hart sold the bus line after a year, and Taylor joined the investment brokerage firm of McLeod Young Weir (now ScotiaMcLeod) that his father worked for.

 In 1926, Taylor met Winifred Duguid while at a social event at the Chaudiere Golf Club.
 They were married on June 15, 1927, at Christ Church Cathedral in Ottawa, honeymooned in Lake Placid, and settled into their first residence at the Strathcona Apartments on Laurier Avenue in Ottawa.